TheLoggicalOne/ForgeFlow/docs/product_analysis.md

 # Product Analysis for ForgeFlow
-- What is the product and what does it do and what solutions it provides
-    - take a step back, look at everything from above, what is the prolem that this product address?
-    - why this problem? are you focusing on right problem and solutions?

 ### What I want/need
 - a workflow for projects and product creation
 - guide to help me complete this workflow